thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ### Database and Redis

-To start up your API in dev mode with an active database connection, please follow the following steps:
+To start up your API in development mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
 2. run `npm run infrastructure:start`
 3. run `npm run dev`

-The above steps will make sure your API connects to the database and Redis instances that get started up with docker.
-When you finish work, run `npm run infrastructure:stop` to stop your MySQL and Redis containers.
+The above steps will make sure your API connect to the database and Redis instances that get started up with docker.
+Run `npm run infrastructure:stop` to stop your MySQL, Redis & RabbitMQ containers.

 ### Seeding